 Making Our Cushions

 We source our fabrics from Uzbekistan, whilst supporting the local women that make it by hand.
 The fabrics are then matched and cut by our design team and sewed by a local tailor in Izmir, Turkey.
-We fill our cushions with luxurious duck feathers imported from England and dried lavender from the fields of Provence in France.
+Amongst the filling of our cushions, dried lavender from the fields of Provence in France are added for extra relaxation.

 Originating from nomadic tribes in Tajikistan, Uzbekistan, Kazakhstan and other Central Asian countries, suzanis have become highly collectable and valued for their beautiful decoration and fine craftsmanship.